abarza/rsvp/README.md

-RSVP React App made to lear React
+RSVP React App made to learn React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This project was build following a Treehouse tutorial.
+This project was built following a Treehouse tutorial.